"Perkie." NMI-876E. Horned ewe,homozygous white, triplet. DOB

 Perkie has a very broad and well rounded rump and heavy leg

-Her brothers "Charolais" and "Percy" were even bigger and more
+Her brother "Charolais" was even bigger and more heavily muscled.

-heavily muscled.
 Her wool is also exceptionally thick and soft.
-She was
+She was without a

-If we breed her this fall, she will be bred to "Prudy." who is the son
+If we breed her this fall, she will be bred to "Sir Galahad" who has a

 class thick muscling, excellent conformations, and very low fat content.